panchul/workspace/doc/Linux.md

 Quick way to see what is going on at the host, e.g. process comes up or down:

     $ watch -d "ps -ef | grep myprogram"

 ---

+    $ repeat 100 echo "I will not automate this punishment."

+Will echo 100 times and then stop.

+A similar command –  pause between repeats, and it repeats forever.
+For example,

+% repeat 100 0 echo "I will not automate this punishment."
+% repeat -1 5 echo "This will get echoed every 5 seconds forever."

+---